Nourish - Candida Overgrowth: The Importance of Fermented and Cultured Foods on the Anti Candida Diet (Part Three)

-Since the cabbage comes ‘pre-loaded’ with the bacteria it needs to ferment itself, it’s even easier to make than yogurt and kefir, because you don’t need a starter culture.
+Since the cabbage comes ‘pre-loaded’ with the bacteria it needs to ferment itself, it’s even easier to make than yoghurt and kefir.
+You don’t even need a starter culture.
 You just need cabbage and salt.

 For more info on why fermented foods are so good for you plus a recipe on how to make your own sauerkraut, check out my previous blog here.

-Eat as a side dish, add to salads, mix into bowls, add to sandwiches or toast, add to meals (make sure it’s not hot as this will kill the bacteria) or eat alone.
+Eat it as a side dish, add to salads, mix into bowls, add to sandwiches or toast.
+Add it to your meals (just make sure it’s not hot as this will kill the bacteria) or eat it alone.

-Kimchi is a traditional Korean food made by fermenting cabbage with vegetables such as radish and combining it with herbs and spices such as chili, garlic, ginger and red pepper.
+Kimchi is a traditional Korean food made by fermenting cabbage with vegetables such as radish and combining it with herbs and spices such as chilli, garlic, ginger and red pepper.

-Kimchi can be enjoyed alone as a digestive stimulant before a meal, or used in a meal.
-It’s great with rice, mixed into soup (let the soup cool down a bit so as not to kill the beneficial bacteria), or as a side dish.
+You can enjoy kimchi alone as a digestive stimulant before a meal, or in a meal.
+It’s great with rice, mixed into soup or as a side dish.